CERT-Polska/mwdb-core/docs/whats-changed.rst

 to Gunicorn equivalent.

 Docker image by default spawns 4 sync workers and that number can be set via ``GUNICORN_WORKERS`` environment variable.

+In addition, application code is no longer loaded lazily by default.
+If you want to keep that behavior, set ``PRELOAD_APP`` environment variable to ``1``.

 For more information about configuring Gunicorn, check `Settings page in Gunicorn documentation <https://docs.gunicorn.org/en/stable/settings.html#>`_.